avengineers/spl-core/docs/getting_started/glossary.rst

 Pipeline
 --------

-A pipeline is a directed graph of steps with a single entry point and a single exit point.
-The steps are executed in a specific order.
+A pipeline is a directed graph of  :ref:`steps <glossary_step>` with a single entry point and a single exit point.
+The :ref:`steps <glossary_step>` are executed in a specific order.

 .. _glossary_platform: